-PIRLS is a carefully constructed reading assessment, consisting of a test of reading
+PIRLS is a carefully constructed reading assessment that consists of a test of reading

-literacy and questionnaires to collect information about 4th-grade students' literacy
+literacy and questionnaires to collect information about fourth-grade students' literacy

 PIRLS can help educators and policymakers by answering questions such as:

 To better measure the knowledge and skills required for success in the 21st century, PIRLS began the transition to a digitally based assessment in 2016 and has continued this transition in 2021.

 In 2016, for the first time, education systems participating in PIRLS could choose to administer an optional assessment: ePIRLS.
 In addition to paper-and-pencil items in PIRLS, students were asked to complete online informational reading tasks.
 Each task involved navigating to and obtaining information from two to three different simulated websites, totaling 5 to 10 web pages.
 Students were then asked to complete a series of comprehension questions based on these tasks.

 In 2021, education systems were given the option of participating in an entirely digital assessment incorporating both PIRLS passages and ePIRLS tasks.
 Thirty-three education systems opted to administer the digital assessment, while 32 education systems administered the assessment on paper.
 Education systems administering the digital assessment also administered a paper-based bridge assessment to a smaller sample of students to examine if there was a mode effect—that is, whether the shift from a paper format to a digital format affected student performance.
 For more information on the bridge study, refer to the PIRLS 2021 International Methods and Procedures.